โš–๏ธ

 Aromatase Inhibitors: How They Work and Why Less Is More

-Anastrozole (Arimidex) is the most commonly prescribed aromatase inhibitor in TRT.
-It blocks the aromatase enzyme, reducing the conversion of testosterone to estradiol.
-It is extremely potent โ€” a 1 mg dose can reduce estradiol by 50-70% within days.
-The problem: most TRT patients who are prescribed anastrozole are given too much.
-The historical standard of 1 mg three times per week (borrowed from breast cancer treatment protocols, where the goal is to suppress estrogen as aggressively as possible) is wildly excessive for most TRT patients.
-It crashes estradiol to single digits, producing the joint pain, fatigue, and sexual dysfunction described above.
-The modern TRT approach uses micro-doses: 0.125 mg to 0.5 mg once or twice per week, titrated based on blood work.
-Many experienced TRT providers have moved away from AI use entirely, preferring to manage estradiol through dose adjustment (lower testosterone dose = less substrate for aromatization), injection frequency (more frequent, smaller injections produce more stable levels with less peak-driven aromatization), and body composition (reducing body fat reduces aromatase activity).
-This approach avoids the risks of AI use while still managing estradiol within an acceptable range for most patients.
-When AI use is appropriate: when a patient has elevated estradiol (above 50-60 pg/mL) with clear symptoms (significant water retention, elevated BP, or early gynecomastia) despite optimized injection frequency and dose.
-Even then, the starting dose should be low (0.125-0.25 mg twice weekly) with follow-up blood work in 4-6 weeks to assess the effect before increasing.
-Dosed supports AI dose tracking alongside testosterone and estradiol lab values, making it easy to see the relationship between your AI dose and your E2 level over time.
+Anastrozole (Arimidex) is the most commonly used aromatase inhibitor in TRT.
+It blocks the aromatase enzyme, reducing the conversion of testosterone to estradiol, and it is extremely potent โ€” small amounts move E2 substantially within days.
+That potency is exactly why anastrozole is so easy to overshoot.
+Protocols borrowed from breast-cancer treatment, where the goal is to suppress estrogen as aggressively as possible, are far too strong for most TRT patients and can crash estradiol into the single digits, producing the joint pain, fatigue, and sexual dysfunction described above.
+Modern TRT practice, when an AI is used at all, leans toward the smallest effective amount titrated against blood work โ€” but the specific amount and schedule are a prescriber decision, not something to self-direct, and this page deliberately does not provide AI doses.
+Many experienced TRT providers have moved away from AI use entirely, preferring to manage estradiol through the testosterone dose itself (a lower dose means less substrate for aromatization), injection frequency (more frequent, smaller injections produce steadier levels), and body composition (less body fat means less aromatase activity).
+These levers avoid the risks of AI use while keeping estradiol in an acceptable range for most patients.
+Where an AI is considered at all, it is for a patient with clearly elevated, symptomatic estradiol that persists despite an optimized injection frequency and dose โ€” and even then it is introduced cautiously and rechecked with blood work before any change.
+That judgment belongs to the prescriber.
+Dosed supports tracking your AI dose, whatever your provider has set, alongside testosterone and estradiol lab values, making it easy to see the relationship between them over time.

 The Monitoring Protocol: When to Test and What to Test

 Estradiol should be measured using the sensitive LC-MS/MS assay (sometimes listed as ultrasensitive estradiol or E2 by LC-MS/MS on lab requisitions).
 The standard immunoassay (ECLIA) used for women's health is less accurate at the lower concentrations found in men โ€” it can overestimate E2 by 20-50%, leading to unnecessary AI use.
 Always confirm which assay your lab is using.
-Testing schedule: baseline before starting TRT (to know your pre-treatment E2), at 6-8 weeks after starting TRT (to see how your body aromatizes at the initial dose), 4-6 weeks after any dose change or AI adjustment, and every 3-6 months during stable maintenance.
+How often to test is something your provider sets โ€” typically a baseline, a check after starting or changing the protocol, and periodic checks during stable maintenance โ€” so the cadence matches your situation rather than a fixed rule from a web page.
 Time the blood draw correctly: for weekly testosterone injections, draw blood at trough (the morning before your next injection).
 This gives you the lowest testosterone and the lowest E2 in your cycle โ€” if the trough looks good, you know the rest of the week is covered.
 Drawing at peak (24-48 hours post-injection) captures the highest levels and may show transiently elevated E2 that does not represent your average state.
 What to look at together (not in isolation): testosterone total and free (is the dose producing adequate levels?), estradiol sensitive (is aromatization within range?), SHBG (sex hormone-binding globulin โ€” high SHBG reduces free testosterone and can affect the testosterone-to-estradiol balance), and hematocrit (TRT increases red blood cell production, and elevated hematocrit above 54% is a separate concern).
 These values interact โ€” you cannot manage estradiol without seeing the full hormonal picture.
 Dosed integrates lab result tracking with protocol timeline visualization, so you can see exactly how your E2 responded to each dose change, AI adjustment, or body composition shift.

 Track Your Protocols with Dosed